sailing-pmls/pmls.readthedocs.io/docs/matrix-fact.md

 127.0.0.1
 ```

-To prepare a multi-machine file, please refer to the Strads section under [[Configuration Files for Petuum Apps|Configuration-files-for-Petuum-apps]].
+To prepare a multi-machine file, please refer to the Strads section under [Configuration Files for Petuum Apps](configuration.md).